yagikiyoshi/sindo/JSindo/README.md

 # How to build JSindo

-Jar files of JSindo is created by the following script.

-    $ ./build.sh
+## Prerequisite

-- The build of JSindo requires the Java development kit (JDK) to compile the code.
+  The build of JSindo requires the Java development kit (JDK) to compile the code.
   Also, these unix commands are needed.
     - wget : to download files from the Internet
     - unar : to extract 7z files